GJZwiers/regexpress/README.md

+Note: This package is undergoing some naming changes.
+The codebase and readme will be be updated soon.

-Regexpress creates regex patterns from data using template strings.
-Templates can be specified in a settings object and accompanied by a data object.
+Reno creates regular expressions from JavaScript objects using template strings.

 Usage: